978-1-4868-8305-9 English HTML - Ontario Population Projections, 2023-2051

 The projected number of births for any given year is obtained by applying age-specific fertility rates to cohorts of women in the reproductive age group, ages 15 to 49.
 The projection model relies on four parametersfootnote 2 to generate the annual number of births.
 The first of these parameters, the total fertility rate (TFR), reflects the level of fertility while the other three parameters (the mean age at maternity, the skewness and the variance of the distribution) reflect the timing, or age, at which women give birth.
 These parameters are calibrated to generate age-specific fertility rates that closely follow recent trends.

 Ontario’s total fertility rate (TFR), which stood at 3.8 children per woman around 1960, fell below the replacement level of 2.1 children per woman in 1972.
-Over the rest of the 1970s, the TFR fell rapidly toward the 1.40 to 1.70 range where it was hovering until recently.
-The latest data available for Ontario (2021) show a TFR of 1.37.
-Fertility rates are unlikely to return to the highs observed in the 1950s and early 1960s.
-Rather, it is believed that relatively small fluctuations around values below the replacement level are more likely.
+Over the rest of the 1970s, the TFR fell rapidly toward the 1.50 to 1.70 range where it was hovering until recently.
+It fell below 1.40 for the first time in 2020, and the latest data available for Ontario (2022) shows a TFR of 1.27.

-In the reference scenario, the TFR is assumed to decline initially from 1.39 in 2022–23 to 1.37 by 2027–28, and to subsequently rise slowly as younger women’s fertility rates stabilize while those of older women continue to gradually increase, reaching 1.50 children per woman in 2046.
+In the reference scenario, the TFR is assumed to decline initially from 1.22 in 2023–24 to 1.16 by 2026–27, and to subsequently rise slowly as younger women’s fertility rates stabilize while those of older women continue to gradually increase, returning to 1.28 children per woman by 2051.

 Fertility assumptions at the census division level

-The most recent complete data for census divisions (2019) shows that TFRs range from a high of 2.09 in Kenora to a low of 1.17 in Toronto.
+The most recent complete data for census divisions (2021) shows that TFRs range from a high of 2.08 in Bruce to a low of 1.09 in Toronto.
 The projected parameters for fertility at the census division level are modelled to maintain regional differences.
 The census division-to-province ratio for mean age at fertility in the most recent period is assumed to remain constant.
 The variance and skewness of fertility distributions for census divisions evolve over the projection period following the same absolute changes of these parameters at the Ontario level.

 Mortality

 The population of Ontario has one of the highest life expectancies in Canada and the developed world.
-The latest data shows that life expectancy at birth in Ontario was 84.4 years for females and 79.9 years for males in 2020.
-Deaths related to opioid use and the COVID-19 pandemic are having negative impacts on the pace of life expectancy improvements in the short term.
+The latest data shows that life expectancy at birth in Ontario was 84.1 years for females and 79.6 years for males in 2022.
+Deaths related to opioid overdoses and the COVID-19 pandemic have recently had negative impacts on the pace of life expectancy improvements.
 However, the generally accepted view is that life expectancy will continue to rise over the long term in Canada and around the world.

 The projected number of deaths each year is obtained by applying projected age-specific mortality rates to population cohorts of corresponding ages.
 Projections of age-specific death rates are derivedfootnote 3 from trends related to the pace of improvement in overall life expectancy and the age patterns of mortality.